udit710/Image-Recognition/README.md

 The notebook includes visualizations of the training process, accuracy, loss, and a confusion matrix to assess the model's performance.
 These visualizations provide insights into the model's learning behavior and its effectiveness in classifying images.

 ---

-*Note: This README is based on the general structure of image recognition projects and may need adjustments to align with the specific details of your project.*